-This support builds on changes to church legislation and policy for which TransEpiscopal has advocated since 2006.
-Here is a summary of the resolutions in support of the full embrace of trans people that the General Convention has passed thus far:
+TransEpiscopal has advocated for trans and nonbinary people in and through the Episcopal Church's triennial General Convention since 2006.
+Below is a comprehensive list of the resolutions in support of our community that the General Convention has passed thus far:

 - D090— encouraged inclusive self-identification on all church forms to create flexible options for people to identify their gender, names, and preferred pronouns